-Rain Carbon Inc. (RCI) is the leading, single-point, global supplier of both Calcined Petroleum Coke (CPC) and Coal Tar Pitch (CTP).
-Our Rain CII and RÜTGERS production facilities are innovators in the production of Calcined Petroleum Coke (CPC) and Coal Tar Pitch (CTP), which are both essential products in the manufacture of primary aluminum.
-RCI understands the critical roles played by both CPC and CTP in the aluminum industry, and we supply these products to numerous smelters around the world.
-We understand that supply interruptions and inconsistent quality can disrupt aluminum smelting operations, and emerging supply and quality constraints can threaten a smelter’s very existence.
-We have the resources, global diversity of production facilities, expertise and commitment to meet these challenges and help aluminum producers take advantage of new opportunities.
+Rain Carbon Inc. is the leading, single-point, global supplier of CPC and CTP, raw materials in the anodes that are required in the electrolyic process of producing primary aluminum.
+Rain Carbon understands the crucial role our raw materials play in the production of this versatile product, and we work closely with smelters around the world to ensure they have a reliable supply of high-quality CPC and CTP.
+This is vital, because supply interruptions and inconsistent quality can disrupt aluminum smelting operations, and emerging supply and quality constraints can threaten a smelter’s very existence.
+We have the resources, global diversity of production facilities, expertise and commitment to meet these challenges and help aluminum producers meet current demand and take advantage of new opportunities.

 2Al2O3+ 3C → 4Al + 3CO2